Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 Notice of Income Tax Credits

-Summary of state requirements: At least once annually, Colorado employers must provide all employees with a written notice of: the availability of the federal earned tax income credit, the state earned income tax credit, the federal child tax credit, and the state child tax credit.
-This written notice must be written in English and in any other language the employer typically uses to communicate with its employees.
-Written notice may be provided electronically via email or text message.
+Summary of state requirements: Employers must use Form DR 0995 to provide all employees who receive an annual wage and tax statement with written notice of the availability of the federal earned income tax credit, the state earned income tax credit, the federal child tax credit, and the state child tax credit.
+The notice must be provided at least once annually in English and in any other language the employer typically uses to communicate with employees.
+The written notice may be provided electronically via email or text message and may accompany an employe's wage and tax statement.
+Under Rule 39-22-604-4, an employer may provide the form or the entire written content of the form.
+If a printed form is provided, it must be no smaller than 5.5 x 8.5 inches, or half a standard sheet of paper.
+If it is provided electronially, the entire written content must be provided.
+(An employer does not meet the written notice requirement by providing an employee with only a link to the form.)

 Related information: